 Freelancing can be a tough gig.
 From finding the right invoicing software for freelancers, to finding the best clients, doing everything on your own can seem overwhelming.
 You may have the best invoicing software out there, and may even work with an established network of freelancers, but finding the right clients isn’t something that can be so easily done.
 This is something that is often taken into your own hands and can often seem impossible.
 You’ve tried all the freelancing websites, but those don’t cut it.
 You’re looking for more than grab-and-go jobs.
 You’re looking to find clients that will last and that you’ll love working with.
 But what are the best ways to go about finding clients?
-Here’s a post dedicated to three ways you can increase your client list and get your name out there as a freelancer.
+Here’s a post dedicated to three ways you can increase your client list and get your name out there as a beginner freelancer.

 Of course, this one goes without saying.
 But what does good networking actually look like?
 Networking works in many different ways, and doing it right means actually pursuing the connections you wish and need to make.
 If you’re normally an introverted person, it’s time to break out of your shell if you want to become a freelance worker.